carlyh-micb/ADC-documentation/create_OCA_schema.md

 Labels are more reader friendly labels of the attribute.
 If you are creating a questionnaire, the Label would be where you put the full text of your question.

 Information contains details to help users of your schema understand exactly what is being collected for each attribute.
 It helps to add context to your data and helps people using your schema know what kind of information they should be inputting into each field.
 These fields should be quite descriptive.

+# Other available Overlays

+You will notice there are many other OL (overlay) columns available in the spreadsheet template.
+You can continue to refine and improve your schema by adding detail in the future and we will be adding this documentation in the future as well.

 # Convert from Excel to OCA